-Continuing to produce work of exceptional quality and embracing alternative ways to engage our audiences, we are expanding the public's perception of what opera is and who it is for.
-As one of the country's major arts organisations we are playing a vital role in the rejuvenation and activation of the state as it emerges from the impact of the pandemic.
+Producing work of exceptional quality and embracing alternative ways to engage our audiences, we are expanding the public's perception of what opera is and who it is for.
+As one of the country's major arts organisations we play a vital role in the rejuvenation and activation of the state as it emerges from the pandemic.

-This outcome of this approach will include:
+The outcome of this approach will include: